zerothi/pythonsupport-page/docs/index.rst

 What's on this website?
 ------------------------

-Welcome to the DTU Python Installation Support webpage.
-This webpage provides essential information and resources for installing and managing Python on your personal computer.
+Welcome to the DTU Python Installation Support website.
+This website provides essential information and resources for installing Python on your personal computer, and helping you get ready to start programming with Python.

-- :ref:`Install Python <install-python-reference>`: Access system-specific installation guides.
+- :ref:`Install Python <install-python-reference>`: Access installation guides based on your operating system.
-- :ref:`Python Essentials <essentials-reference>`: Learn the essential tools for starting Python coding.
+- :ref:`Python Essentials <essentials-reference>`: Learn the essential tools for starting with Python coding.
 - :ref:`DTU Course Guidelines <course-index>`: Find installation guides for specific DTU courses.
 If you are an instructor, you can also host your course's installation guide here.
 - :ref:`Learn More <Documentation_index2>`: Navigate Python with information on pip, environments, terminal usage, and uninstallation.
-- :ref:`Video Tutorials <video-tutorials-reference>`: Watch guides on essential Python topics, including VS Code, workspaces, terminals, debugging, Jupyter notebooks, extensions, package imports, environment creation, and keybindings.
+- :ref:`Video Tutorials <video-tutorials-reference>`: Watch video guides on essential Python topics, including VS Code, workspaces, terminals, debugging, Jupyter notebooks, extensions, package imports, environment creation, and keybindings.

 .. _office-hours: